kevintruong/til/C Programming, Part 1:  Introduction.md

 Explanation :The array is static meaning it exists for the lifetime of the process (static variables are not on the heap or the stack).

 ## How do you look up information C library calls and system calls?
 Use the man pages.
 Note the man pages are organized into sections.
 Section 2 = System calls.
-System 3 = C libraries.
+Section 3 = C libraries.
 Web: Google "man7 open"
 shell: man -S2 open  or man -S3 printf